keithstellyes/mtg-lookup/README.md

 **LIST PARAMETERS**

-The keywords are printings, colorid, and type
+The keywords are printings, colorid, format and type

 The syntax is simple, for inclusions there is: